Nitrous Oxide Effects

 Doctor

 You may also receive medications that return your hormones to balanced levels so that you aren’t experiencing depression or any pain.
-In addition to the medications, you may need to take smaller and smaller doses of Anavar if you are ingesting large doses of the substance.
+In addition to the medications, you may need to slowly taper your doses down to avoid the negative consequences of steroid abuse and allow your body to adjust if you are ingesting large doses of the substance.
 Tapering off slowly allows your body to adjust to lower levels of the substance without drastically changing hormone levels.

 The detoxification process is only the beginning of treatment for your substance use disorder.
 You must also have continuing treatment in a residential, partial hospitalization, outpatient, or intensive outpatient program at ReCreate Life Counseling.

 If you are experiencing a substance use disorder and a mental health disorder, you will need to receive treatment for both disorders simultaneously.
-Your physicians and counselors will evaluate you separately for each condition and recommend a treatment for both.
+This is often referred to as dual diagnosis treatment.
 After you have been diagnosed, your physician may prescribe medication for your mental health disorder.

 Continued treatment will consist of behavioral therapies, including the following: